sqlxpert/lights-off-aws/README.md

 ## Dedication

-This work is dedicated to ej, Marianne and R&eacute;gis, and also to the wonderful colleagues I've worked with over the years.
-Thank you to Lee for suggesting the name and to Corey for sharing the original version with the AWS user community.
+This project is dedicated to ej, Marianne and R&eacute;gis, and also to the wonderful colleagues I've worked with over the years.
+Thank you to Corey for sharing the original version with the AWS user community, and to Lee for suggesting the new name.

 ## Licenses